VivianKuKu/CASA0014_Connected-Environment_workshops/L3_Enlighten_Data_Vivian_Ku/README.md

 ## EnLighten Data

 ### - Purpose
 EnLighten Data is aiming to aware the data privacy issue and the presence of urban tech to all citizens.
-It is citizen's trust that leads to successful smart city project.
-However, people nowadays still have little perception of
+Just as the nutrition labels for food products, data collecting and uasage policies should be notified to users in an easy-to-read way rather the long and tedious words.
+By doing so, smart city projects should be build upon the public trust, leading to a more successful project execution.

+Particularly for the public wifi service, users tend to sign up for it without understanding their trade-offs, while others who care about their data privacy would backlash against other extended services even if these are out of good intentins.

+EnLighten Data will work as a visualization interface when people access to public wifi service and show what kind of data will be taken as well as the awareness of tradesoff.

 ### - Concept